enakai00/CAIP-examples/batch_prediction/README.md

 {"key": 9, "prediction": [0.4729471206665039]}
 ```

-In this example, integer keys are used as a unique identifier, and both input and output are sorted by the key.
-You can match the input and output using the key value even if the output is randomly ordered.
+In this example, integer keys are used as a unique identifier and both input and output are sorted by the key.
+However, you can match the input and output using the key value even if the output is randomly ordered.

 ## Modify Keras models